UCLA Policy 603 : Privacy of and Access to Information (Legal Requirements)

 A. Definitions of Personal Data:

 The Information Practices Act guarantees Individuals access to personal files maintained on them, with certain limitations, and sets forth provisions to govern the collection, maintenance, accuracy, dissemination and disclosure of information about them.
-Special procedures for providing access to and protecting the privacy of University Records containing personal data are required by the State of
+Special procedures for providing access to and protecting the privacy of University Records containing personal data are required by the State of California Information Practices Act of 1977.
+All University Records which fall within the definitions of Personal Information and in Attachment B are covered by this Act including, but not restricted to personnel, business and financial, gift and endowment, alumni, patents, publication, medical, library and research Records, and excluding only those student Records which are specifically exempted from the law (see UCLA Policy 220 and references in Attachment A).
+Please note that the Information Practices law is not confined to what are traditionally referred to as Personnel Records.

 Individual: A natural Person acting in his or her Individual and private capacity.